What is Fits?

 - COVID-19

-The Doctor will examine you.
-You will be asked questions related to your medical history, and symptoms.
+The Doctor will examine you and will ask questions related to your medical history and symptoms.

-- Doctors can have difficulty in diagnosing seizure types.
+Doctors can have difficulty diagnosing seizure types.
 They might recommend certain tests to diagnose a seizure accurately and to help ensure effective treatment.

-- Imaging scans such as CT scan or MRI scans provide detailed brain images, helping detect abnormalities like blocked blood flow or tumors.
+Imaging scans such as CT scans or MRI scans provide detailed brain images, helping detect abnormalities like blocked blood flow or tumors.

 Treatment of Fits

-Not everyone who has one fits will have another one, and because fits can isolate an incident, your doctor may not decide to start treatment until you've had over one.
+Not everyone who has one fit will have another one, and because fits can isolate an incident, your doctor may not decide to start treatment until you've had over one.

 The optimal goal in fits treatment is to find the best possible therapy to stop fits, with the fewest side effects.